 Using language and style appropriate for a lay reader, describe your project and how it fits with one or more of Sands’ priorities to: understand the causes of stillbirth and neonatal death; identify pregnancies at risk of perinatal deaths and improve interventions to manage those pregnancies; and optimise good bereavement care.
 Please keep to 1 page (~500 words) – additional pages will not be reviewed.

 Parent and public involvement (PPI)

-If appropriate, please describe whether you have involved or plan to involve bereaved parents or members of the public in the design of the research.
+Please describe how you have involved or plan to involve bereaved parents or members of the public in the design of the research.